mitogen-hq/mitogen/docs/ansible.rst

 * Asynchronous jobs presently exist only for the duration of a run, and time limits are not implemented.

-* Due to use of :func:`select.select` the IO multiplexer breaks down around 100 targets, expect performance degradation as this number is approached and errant behaviour as it is exceeded.
-A replacement will appear soon.

 * The undocumented ability to extend and override :mod:`ansible.module_utils` by supplying a ``module_utils`` directory alongside a custom new-style module is not yet supported.